 So if you want to have good quality relationships, understand the language, it will make everything much much simpler.

 This one is going to sound a little crazy, but you’d be surprised how often it happens!
 When your Google Ads outsourcing professional sends you a campaign report for one of your clients, make sure you share that report with the client.
 They are of no value to your client relationship if they sit on your desk.

 Be fair and consider your outsourcing partner’s other priorities.
 If you have a question, don’t hit up live chat, email, phone, Slack, Asana, and any other technology you can get your hands on all at the same time!

-Unless something is urgent or critical, which is rarely the case with AdWords, allow the normal communication path to progress.
+Unless something is urgent or critical, which is rarely the case with Google Ads, allow the normal communication path to progress.

-If you have chosen the right AdWords outsourcing provider then all they require is one request.
+If you have chosen the right Google Ads outsourcing provider then all they require is one request.
 Let them deal with it in the manner that you have both agreed to.
 If you bombard them with messages across multiple channels it will create chaos and diminish the working relationship.